thebotmakes/nightscout_magtag/README.md

 to power this by battery I'd suggest changing the update to less than every minute - although then you'll have to deal with the clock being slightly out until it next updates.

+You'll need to copy the fonts / bmp / lib directories and both code.py and secrets.py on to your Magtag.

 For more info on any of the parts please see:

 * Nightscout: https://nightscout.github.io